Designing for and with Grassroots Values: Action Research with the Southern Movement Assembly

 How can we design for the sociopolitical values of grassroots organizing?What does it mean to use those values in our design process?
 In my work, I exercise a commitment to design for grassroots values the grassroots way.
 Toward answering these questions, in my current work, I do action research partnering with a regional social movement called the Southern Movement Assembly (SMA), both participating in their organization and studying them.
 The Southern Movement Assembly is a regional grassroots social movement consisting of 118 grassroots organizations from all over southeastern United States.

-Open Science in the Public Interest: Action Research with Science for the People
+Understanding Role of Technology in Grassroots Activism: Action Research with Science for the People

-I do emancipatory action research with the social movement organization Science for the People, Atlanta.
-With my work, I help them with their needs, work with them, and take a political stance aligned with their work.
-I simultaneously study how social movements can best use the scientific knowledge of the volunteer researchers of SftP.
+I did emancipatory action research with the social movement organization Science for the People, Atlanta.
+With my work, I helped them with their needs, work with them, and took a political stance aligned with their work.
+I simultaneously studied how social movements can best use the scientific knowledge of the volunteer researchers of SftP.

 Bachhon Ka Avishkar, of Pines, Electronics, and Powerful Ideas

 In a little village named Rakkar (situated in the laps of Dhauladhar range of Dharamsala, India) – I worked with the local kids through activities that involve: constructing products that we find meaningful, questioning things that seem unfair, and unlearning all that we find restricting and useless.
 We named our initiative as: Bachhon Ka Avishkar.
 Here, the village learns through hands-on experiences of Science, Technology, and Education: by doing – by touching, feeling, cutting, sticking — pulling things apart, putting things together.